AgnosPCB/documentation/docs/maintenance/update_software.md

 **Step 4**

-Insert the USB drive containing the extracted files, into an available USB port.
+Insert the USB drive containing the extracted files into an available USB port.

 A terminal window will automatically open, and the application update process will begin.
 Once the update process is completed, remove the USB drive.